Skip to main content

 Iterative Revision & GAI in Course Design

-Iterative revision reduces students’ misuse or over-reliance on GAI by emphasizing process over product.
-When assignments include drafts, feedback loops, and scaffolding, instructors minimize the need to use GAI as a shortcut to more polished work.
+Iterative revision reduces students’ misuse or over-reliance on AI by emphasizing process over product.
+When assignments include drafts, feedback loops, and scaffolding, instructors minimize the need to use AI as a shortcut to more polished work.

 Explore the Guide